favorov/best-friends/R/best.friends/README.md

 best.friends test R implementation
 ===

-This is R implementation of the gest.briends test.
+This is R implementation of the best.briends test.
 The idea is: we have N elements and M communities and relations described as NxM matrix.
 The stronger is the relation, the higher is the number.